Action records aligned to tracking footage, frame by frame.

-This module is being developed from the local tracking-data demo project.
-It moves beyond static box-score analysis by connecting event data, tracking frames, route prototypes, decision regret, state windows, role fit, error mining, and player-level decision profiles.
+A tracking-data project that moves beyond box scores — connecting event data, tracking frames, route prototypes, decision regret, state windows, role fit, and error mining into player-level decision profiles.

 From tracking clips to explainable decision review

-Seven layers that build from path behavior to player profile
+Seven layers, from path behavior to player profile

 Path Prototype Extraction